DPoP with Keycloak Admin API Using Node.js

 main().catch(console.error);

-Make sure to substitute KEYCLOAK_BASE and CLIENT_SECRET place holders with correct values in your code.
+Make sure to substitute KEYCLOAK_BASE and CLIENT_SECRET placeholders with correct values in your code.

 Important Differences From Bearer Flow